Important Tips for Lost & Found Animals

 - If there is no ID tag, bring the animal to a local vet, shelter or animal control to be scanned for a microchip.

-- Bring the animal to Harbor Humane Society or call Animal Control.
-Found animals have the best chance at getting back home if they are brought to us, and can be entered into the system.
+- Bring the animal to Harbor Humane Society or call Animal Control to help transport.
+Harbor Humane is the safest option for a found animal to be housed!
+Found animals have the best chance at getting back home if they are brought to us for their stray hold.
 We will also post to local lost animal pages and work with our resources to hopefully get in touch with the owner.

 - If the owner is not found, the animal will become available for adoption after their stray hold is up.